 Fire Fried Foods and Processed Foods

-It’s time to give up on processed, battered and fried foods.
-Not only do fried foods lead to weight gain, frying foods leads to formation of Advanced Glycation End products (AGEs) — The AGEs cause inflammation and harm inside the body.
+It’s time to give up on processed, battered, and fried foods.
+Not only do fried foods lead to weight gain, but frying foods also leads to the formation of Advanced Glycation End-products (AGEs) — The AGEs cause inflammatory properties and harm inside the body.

 Processed foods are typically stripped of any beneficial components.
-Processed foods can include bagels, breads, crackers, pancakes, cookies, chips, and even seemingly healthy foods like breakfast bars, shakes, cereals and more.
+Processed foods can include bagels, bread, crackers, pancakes, cookies, chips, and even seemingly healthy foods like breakfast bars, shakes, cereals, and more.

-If you have arthritis, you may want to incorporate more of the 17 items listed above.
-Use a functional nutrition approach by identifying which benefit you the most or contact me for personalized advice.
+If you have arthritis, you should incorporate more of the 18 foods for joint pain listed above.
+Use a functional nutrition approach by identifying which foods benefit you the most or contact me for personalized advice.

-Adding supplements and key essential oils may help you manage your arthritic pain.
+Adding supplements like N-A-G, collagen, vitamin D3 and key essential oils may help you manage your arthritic pain.

 As with anything, you should check with your doctor to make sure all of your care is coordinated.